ewdlop/RIP-DAVID/README.md

 # RIP-DAVID

-Tell the dude(we all know who we are talking about) to stop doing what the shit he loves to do else I am going kidnap and bust his 菊花
+Tell the dude(we all know who are we talking about) to stop doing what the shit he loves to do else I am going kidnap and bust his 菊花.